vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 The datastore in which to create volumes when container developers use the `docker volume create` or `docker create -v` commands.
 When you specify the `volume-store` option, you  provide the name of the target datastore and a label for the volume store.
 You can optionally provide a path to a specific folder in the datastore in which to create the volume store.
 If you specify an invalid datastore name, `vic-machine create` fails and suggests valid datastores.

 If you are deploying the virtual container host to a vCenter Server cluster, the datastore that you designate in the `volume-store` option should be shared by at least two ESXi hosts in the cluster.
-Using non-shared datastores is possible and `vic-machine create` succeeds, but it issues a warning that this configuration limits the use of vSphere features such as DRS and High Availability.
+Using non-shared datastores is possible and `vic-machine create` succeeds, but it issues a warning that this configuration limits the use of vSphere features such as vSphere vMotion and DRS.

 You can designate the same datastore as the volume store for multiple virtual container hosts.